Jon Brittain: Early life

-Brittain was born in Chester in the northwest of England and grew up in the Netherlands where he attended the British School in The Netherlands.
-He graduated from the University of East Anglia with a BA in 2008.
+Brittain was born in Chester in the northwest of England and grew up in the Netherlands, where he attended the British School in The Netherlands.
+He graduated from the University of East Anglia with a BA in 2008, and now lives in Tooting.

 Career

-Brittain's play Rotterdam received its world premiere at Theatre503 in October 2015 and subsequently received an Off West End Award nomination for Best New Play.
+Brittain's play Rotterdam received its world premiere at Theatre503 in October 2015 and subsequently was nominated for the Offie for Best New Play.
 In 2017, the play won an Olivier Award for Outstanding Achievement In An Affiliate Theatre.
 He was also nominated for the Evening Standard's Charles Wintour Award for the Most Promising Playwright.

+Previously, he co-wrote the Fringe First Award winning A Super Happy Story (About Feeling Super Sad) and co-created the cult-hit show Margaret Thatcher Queen of Soho, starring Matt Tedford as well as its sequels Margaret Thatcher Queen of Game Shows and Margaret Thatcher Queen of Hollywood.

-Previously, he co-wrote and directed the hit show Margaret Thatcher Queen of Soho, starring Matt Tedford.
-He also directed stand-up comedian John Kearns' Fosters' Award winning shows Sight Gags for Perverts and Shtick.
-Jon also directed Tom Allen, Tom Rosenthal, Mat Ewins and Richard Gadd who won Edinburgh Festival Fringe and Scotsman Fringe First Award for New Writing based on his play Baby Reindeer.
-In television, he was a writer during season 2 of The Amazing World of Gumball, Netflix’s The Crown and has created and starred in HodgePodge.
+As a director, he's worked on stand-up comedian John Kearns Edinburgh Comedy Award winning shows Sight Gags for Perverts and Shtick.
+He's also worked on shows for Tom Allen, Alfie Brown, Mat Ewins, Janine Harouni, Ania Magliano, Sara Pascoe and Tom Rosenthal.

+He directed the original stage production of Baby Reindeer by Richard Gadd who won Edinburgh Festival Fringe and Scotsman Fringe First Award for New Writing and an Olivier Award for Achievement in Affiliate Theatre.

+In television, he was a writer during season 2 of The Amazing World of Gumball and was a staff writer on seasons 3 and 4 of Netflix's The Crown.
+With Richard Naylor, he was head writer and co-executive producer of The Completely Made-Up Adventures of Dick Turpin.

-He wrote the book and lyrics for the musical Kathy and Stella Solve a Murder!, with Matthew Floyd Jones (music and lyrics), and co-directed the West End production at the Ambassadors Theatre, London in 2024, produced by Francesca Moody.
+Brittain wrote the book and lyrics for the musical Kathy and Stella Solve a Murder!, with Matthew Floyd Jones (music and lyrics), and co-directed the West End production at the Ambassadors Theatre, London in 2024 with Fabian Aloise, produced by Francesca Moody.

+In April 2026, it was announced he was adapting the 2019 film Fighting with My Family into a stage musical, alongside Miranda Cooper and Nick Coler.
+They previously wrote the UK Theatre Award winning show Billionaire Boy The Musical for NST Southampton Theatres.